voyagerx3/MCDWT/README.md

 <!--That said, this project implements a t+2D version for its simplicity at the t stage.-->

 ## Wavelets and pyramids
 As we can just explained, the DWT allows to get a scalable representation of a image.
 However, this can be also done with [Gaussian and Laplacian pyramids][Pyramids].
+Image pyramids are interesting because they are shift invariant and therefore, one can operate within the scales as they are *normal* images.

+Image pyramids representations need more memory than DWT ones and this is a drawback when compressing.
+Luckily, it is very fast to convert a laplacian pyramid representation into a DWT representation and viceversa.
+For this reason, even if we use the DWT to work with our images, we can suppose at any moment that we can also working with the pyramid of those images.

 [Pyramids]: https://en.wikipedia.org/wiki/Pyramid_(image_processing)

-## Input
+## Input of SVT

 A sequence `I` of images `I[t]`, where each `I[t]` is a 2D array of pixels I[t][y][x]. "t" denotes time. "x" and "y" denote space.